 Why removing the tonsils is not really the answer?

-What is behind a sore throat?
+But what is behind a sore throat?

 The lymphatic system is co-related with the immune system.
-They work together to offer protection to the cells and organs (organs are made from cells) but also to remove waste from them.
+They work together to offer protection to the cells and organs, which are made from cells but also to remove waste from them.

-Tonsils being a key element, thus the importance of keeping them healthy.
-When inflamed, they are in fact protecting the body, from invasion, but they can do so much in the face of high amounts of acidity, which produces great amounts of mucus.
+Tonsils are a vital element, thus the importance of keeping them healthy.
+When inflamed, they are in fact protecting the body, from invasion, for example, when they produce mucus in the face of high amounts of acidity.
+But they can only do so much.

 What can we do?